RenderKit/ospray/README.md

     target_link_libraries(${client_target} ospray::ospray)

-This will automatically propogate all required include paths, linked libraries, and compiler definitions to the client CMake target (either an executable or library).
+This will automatically propagate all required include paths, linked libraries, and compiler definitions to the client CMake target (either an executable or library).